TechnoDiktator/Swiggy-Card-Game-Challenge/README.md

 1. Current player picks a card from discard pile(from its top) and check if he has the same card or not .
 If he has the same (number or suit) card then he can remove that card from his hand

-2. If the player dosent have that card then it gets added to his hand(that is his personal list)
+2. If the player dosent have that card then he has to draw a card from the draw piles top

 3. If  a card is an action card(king , queen , jack , ace) then some extra behaviours have to be followed depending on the card like reverse the sequence of turns , or pick four cards at once from draq pile)